 The results were amazing.
 Flannels improved their click-through rate (CTR) on Facebook by 21% and their conversion rate per Google Analytics by 76%.
 Flannels also attained a whopping 107% increase in their return on ad spend (ROAS) per Google Analytics.

-From our work with hundreds of large retailers over the years, we’ve been able to develop our Product Marketing Platform to aggregate product-level data from all possible sources and turn them into actionable insights.
+From our work with hundreds of large retailers over the years, we’ve been able to develop our Product Performance Management platform to aggregate product-level data from all possible sources and turn them into actionable insights.
 With practice, we’ve learned that combining Facebook data with the data from other channels and sources can rapidly increase Facebook’s ability to deliver the perfect product to the right person.
 We like to say that it’s like a giant waiting to be woken up.
-If you want to learn more about how to awake the beast, take a look at this article.
+If you want to learn more about how to awaken the beast, take a look at this article.

 Finally, Facebook Discovery Commerce isn’t just the future of e-commerce - it’s the present.
-ROI Hunter’s Product Marketing Platform (PMP) is the best bet to ensure that the right product does in fact find the right customer.
+And the ROI Hunter PPM platform is your best bet to ensure that the right product does in fact find the right customer.